Bryant Reeves: Personal life

 Bryant was the subject of Kathleen Jayme's documentary film Finding Big Country in 2018.

-Following his career, Reeves went back to Oklahoma and is now a cattle farmer and a family man.
+Following his career, Reeves went back to Oklahoma and is now a cattle farmer and a family man, living on a ranch in Sequoyah County.
+His son Trey was a three year walk on at Oklahoma State, earning a scholarship his final year before going on to being accepted at Harvard Law School.